HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/styling_options.md

     - **Supported Units**: `px`
     - **Sample Values**: `15px`, `25px`

-- **Grid (Column and Row Setup)**: Defines how space is distributed within the grid by using fractional units (`fr`) for both rows and columns.
-This allows for flexible layouts where the size of each section is proportionally based on available space.
+- **Grid (Column and Row Setup)**: Defines how space is distributed within the grid using fractional units (`fr`) for columns and rows.
+This setup allows you to create equally proportioned grid layouts.

 - **Grid Cell (Columns)**: Specifies the number of columns the grid cell will occupy.
     - **Sample Values**: `1`, `2`, `3`